javalosr2004/Pane/README.md

 # Pane

-A minimalistic to-do list.
-Mobile first design.
-One for all.
+The easier way to automate your life.

 ## Developer Goals
-- [ ] Implement checkbox system
+- [ ] Implement Puppeteer to backend as API using express
+- [ ] Take user input (text / website urls)
+- [ ] Take user input (clicks / guide automation)
-- [ ] Add OAuth
+- [ ] Implement frontend using React